Skip to main content

 • From individual attacks to coordinated campaigns

-• From limited to unlimited parallel activities
+• From manual effort to automated parallel processing

 Sophistication:

-• From simple scripts to adaptive strategies
+• From static scripts to adaptive strategies

-• From generic to perfectly personalized
+• From generic templates to personalized variations

-• From detectable patterns to dynamic variation
+• From fixed patterns to dynamic variation (though still detectable)

-• From reactive to proactive approaches
+• From reactive to more proactive approaches

 Coordination: